utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 After [adding the authentication method](#configuring-single-sign-on), you can configure the identity provider details.
 To continue configuring the identity provider details later, select **Configure Later**.
 When you're ready to continue configuring the identity provider details, see [Edit SSO settings](#edit-sso-settings).

-1. In the **Service provider details (Postman)** section, the Entity ID, and the URLs for the Login and ACS are already populated.
-Optionally, you can select **Sign SAML requests** for Postman to sign authentication requests sent to the identity provider.
+1. In the **Service provider details (Postman)** section, the **Entity ID**, **Login URL**, and **ACS URL** are already populated.
+Optionally, you can select the **Sign SAML requests** checkbox for Postman to sign authentication requests sent to the identity provider.
 Select **Download** to download the certificate, and then send the certificate to your identity provider.
 1. Fill in the **Identity provider details** section.
-From your IdP account, enter your SSO URL, Identity provider issuer, and X.509 Certificate.
+From your IdP account, enter your **SSO URL**, **Identity provider issuer**, and **X.509 Certificate**.
+Instead, you can upload a metadata file to configure the identity provider details in one step.

-    To enter details in the **Identity provider details** section, you must sign in to your IdP account and fetch details.
+    To enter details in the **Identity provider details** section, you must sign in to your IdP account and get the details.
 Refer to the corresponding section of the documentation and follow the outlined procedure there:

     * [Setting up SSO with Google Workspace](/docs/administration/sso/google-workspace/)